developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutbatteryintent/index.md

 	registerReceiver(mIntent_Receiver,mIntentFilter);

 ## Processing The Data
-In the below code we are getting the Symbol specific battery information provided by the [Battery Intent](/emdk-for-android/7-5/guide/reference/refbatteryintent) extras.
+In the below code we are getting the Zebra-specific battery information provided by the [Battery Intent](/emdk-for-android/7-5/guide/reference/refbatteryintent) extras.
 Notice that some values are strings and other values are integers.

 	:::java
 	public void onReceive(Context context, Intent intent) {